Photo courtesy Alaska SeaLife Center – Puffin Paintings

-3. Alaska brand clothing: All across the Last Frontier, you can find local clothing brands that reflect the state’s laid-back, outdoor style.
+3. Alaska brand clothing: All across the region, you can find local clothing brands that reflect the state’s laid-back, outdoor style.
 Pick up a sweatshirt designed by the Homer-based Salmon Sisters, two Alaska sisters who also catch premium wild salmon and halibut in sustainably managed fisheries.
 Or bring back a hand-knitted hat made by Kittiwake Designs, an Anchorage-based company that uses local yarn and original patterns.
 AK Starfish Co. also carries a wide selection of clothing and souvenirs printed with Alaska-themed designs, including wild salmon, ravens, starfish and wildflowers.

 Photo courtesy The Great Alaskan Bowl Company